 VFIAX has now taken over VFINX and has the same minimum investment size as VFINX, except at a fraction of the price

-Through simply purchasing low cost mutual funds (handfuls of stocks found in an index), it was found that investors could instead attain reasonable returns.
+By simply purchasing low-cost mutual funds (handfuls of stocks found in an index), it was found that investors could instead attain reasonable returns.
 This, the Vanguard 500 Index was born.

-The experience level, size of market, and competitiveness of Fidelity with Vanguard play in favor of this index fund.
-In our opinion, the FUSEX is the second-best index fund for 2019.
+The experience level, size of the market, and competitiveness of Fidelity with Vanguard play in favor of this index fund.
+In our opinion, the FXAIX is the second-best index fund for 2024.
 Often, index funds between large rivals are not distinguishable regarding performance and expenses.

-Basically, the competitive nature of FUSEX compared to VFINX creates the development of far higher quality funding for investors.
-FUSEX and VFINX hold the exact same stocks.
+Basically, the competitive nature of FXAIX compared to VFINX creates the development of far higher quality funding for investors.
+FXAIX and VFINX hold the exact same stocks.
 However, these stocks come with a lower expense ratio and lower minimum initial investment (entry point).